microprediction/precise/README.md

    3. Miscellaneous [util](https://github.com/microprediction/precise/blob/main/precise/covariance/util.py) functions act directly on matrices.

-## Hyper-parameters
+### Updater hyper-parameters
 The intent is that methods are parameter free.
 However some not-quite autonomous methods admit just one additional scalar parameter *r* and that can make the creation of fully autonomous methods simpler, akin to the tuning of skaters explained [here](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) in the timemachines package.

-## Related
+## Miscellaneous

+ - Care to cite, some ideas [here](https://github.com/microprediction/microprediction/blob/master/CITE.md)
-If you just want univariate, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).
+ - If you just want univariate, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).